nwfsc-math-bio/NWCTrends/README.md

 ## Installation

-To install, install the **devtools** package from CRAN and then use:
+To install, install the **devtools** package (if needed) from CRAN and then use:
 ```
 library(devtools)
 devtools::install_github("nwfsc-timeseries/NWCTrends")
 ```

-If you do not have a TeX installation on your machine, then you also need to install *tinytex* with this code in order to create pdf files and tables.
-The default is to create a png of the figures and an html file with the tables.
+The default is to create an html file with the tables and figures.
+You can also select Word or PDF output.
+In order to create PDF files and tables, you also need to install **tinytex** if you do not have a TeX installation.
+Code to install **tinytex** is below.

 ```
 install.packages('tinytex')